Grant Program FAQs

 Q: What is the approval process?

-A: Osceola County staff will evaluate the applicant’s documents for eligibility to make sure it is complete within two business days.
-Once complete, applicants will be notified by email as to whether their application has been approved or denied no later than Monday, August 10th, 2020.
+A: Osceola County staff will evaluate the applicant’s documents for eligibility to make sure it is complete.
+Once completed, the application will be processed.
+Applicants will be notified by email as to whether their application has been approved or denied.

 Q: Our business was never closed, can we still apply for the grant?